MRAlirad/practice-nextjs/Note.md

 sometimes we need varying number of parameters in a route so we wrap the parameters in a [] with three-dot at the first => [...slug]

 with this approach we should at least give the page a parameters.
 If we want to make the parameters optional, we wrap them on two [[]] => [[...slug]]

+## Layouts

+we use layouts to create UI that is shared between multiple pages.

+a Layout component should have children of type react node.